CloudKidStudio/project-grunt/README.md

 ---|---
 **default** | Does a release build of the project and libraries **dev** | Development mode to build the project, this watches source files and auto-rebuilds whenever there's a change in CSS, main JavaScript or assets.
-**dev-main** | Development mode which watches source files only and auto-rebuilds whenever there's a change.
+**dev-main** | Development mode which watches source JavaScript files only and auto-rebuilds whenever there's a change.
 Faster than **dev** because it excludes assets building.
 **combine** | Build the main project in combined, uncompressed mode **assets** | Minify all assets JavaScript files **libs** | Import and rebuild the external dependencies